Get the latest from TODAY

-"Ground meat in general is inexpensive, so I think that you should go for the better quality one," she tells TODAY Food.
+"Ground meat in general is inexpensive, so I think that you should go for the better quality one," she told TODAY Food.
 "I like to mix veal and beef, but as long as you get hormone-free, antibiotic-free meat, I think it really makes a difference."

 2. Use bread soaked in water — not breadcrumbs.

-"Breadcrumbs make meatballs very heavy," she explains.
+"Breadcrumbs make meatballs very heavy," she explained.

-4. Resist the urge to touch them.
+4. Resist the urge to touch the meatballs.

-Once you place the meatballs in the pan, don’t even think about moving them.
-"People play with their meatballs too much," she says.
 Just turn them once, until a golden crust forms on both sides, and then lay them on a plate to cool.

-We know you want to pop them all into your mouth at once, but please be patient.
+It's normal to want to pop them all into your mouth at once, but please be patient.
 It’ll be worth it.

 This article was originally published on Sept.
-14, 2016 at 3:58 p.m.
-ET.
+14, 2016.